 Every year, hundreds of individuals contribute their enthusiasm and skills to help the National Park Service preserve and protect its natural and cultural resources, and to serve and educate its visitors.

-If you represent an individual or group that would be interested in volunteering for Whitman Mission National Historic Site, please contact the Volunteers-In-Parks Program Coordinator Stephanie Martin by telephone at 509-522-6360 or e-mail.
-Go to Volunteers-In-Parks Program and find our latest opportunities for volunteering at Whitman Mission National Hsitoric Site.
+If you represent an individual or group that would be interested in volunteering for Whitman Mission National Historic Site, please contact the Volunteers-In-Parks Program Coordinator Roger Amerman by telephone at 509-522-6360 or e-mail.
+Go to Volunteers-In-Parks Program and find our latest opportunities for volunteering at Whitman Mission National Historic Site.